n1ckd/LightingaleNotes/Sessions/Session 6.md

 - Yuli finds 5x star rose quartz, padded leather armor & scimitar as well as 5x daggers & a magic wand (wand of lightning bolts) in the bottom of a chest
 - Ari finds 6x azurite, 1400 silver pieces, 2300 copper pieces, and a piece of paper stuffed into a [[note in a bandit tent]]
 - Mars finds 10x rations 100ft of silk rope 80 gp, and a case which yuli opens and finds 2 magic scrolls one scroll for sleep and one for jump.
-## Planning
+## Planning & Sleeping
-Mars strung 2 humans, five half elves, 2 elves , and a halfling, and tiger claw is a half elf and makes a necklace of the removed ears to turn in as proof of bounty.
+Mars strung 2 humans, five half elves, 2 elves , and a halfling, and tiger claw is a half elf and makes a necklace of the removed ears to turn in as proof of bounty. we choose to sleep in the ruins of the temple while its alarmed and take back proof of our bounty to the town of zul.